ThePalaceProject/circulation/README.md

 We lint to make sure our imports are sorted and correctly formatted using [isort](https://pycqa.github.io/isort/).
 Our isort configuration is stored in our [tox.ini](tox.ini) which isort automatically detects.

+#### autoflake

+We lint using [autoflake](https://pypi.org/project/autoflake/) to flag and remove any unused import statement.
+If an unused import is needed for some reason it can be ignored with a `#noqa` comment in the code.

 ## Continuous Integration

 This project runs all the unit tests through Github Actions for new pull requests and when merging into the default